An unusual guest made an appearance Monday night at the committee meeting of the Wayne Highlands School Board.

 This year, the robot had to have the ability to throw frisbees into slots during the competition.
 The robots also have to play defense, something they learned from their first year of competing.

-Page 2 of 3 - This year, Mang said the team ran into another team which had a robot that could throw the frisbees full-court and make it into the slots.
+This year, Mang said the team ran into another team which had a robot that could throw the frisbees full-court and make it into the slots.
 So they built a blocking device to stop the other team's robots from being able to score such easy goals.